How To Get A CPAP Prescription Online?

 Do You Need A Doctor’s Prescription For A CPAP Machine?

-Yes, your general practitioner or family doctor can prescribe an RX for sleep apnea and CPAP therapy for you.
+Yes, your general practitioner or family doctor can prescribe an Rx for sleep apnea and CPAP therapy for you.
 If you think you may have sleep apnea, your doctor may first ask some qualifying questions, known as the STOP-BANG questionnaire.
 These questions determine your risk factor for sleep apnea and cover common symptoms, such as:

 • Loud snoring